 Solid insulations, such as Expanded PolyStyrene (EPS) do not have this problem, as they prohibit the movement of air.
 But not all solid insulations are equal either.
 There are some whose performance degrades quite dramatically as the mercury drops.
 So, to recap, solid insulation is better, except when it's not.
 Got that?
 If you’re taking notes, just specify EPS insulation, and all will be well.

 Continuous insulation refers to the way the concrete core of the wall is sandwiched between uninterrupted layers of EPS insulation.
 It isn’t difficult to understand why uninterrupted insulation is far superior to conventionally framing and insulating a wall.
 Just try downhill skiing in West Michigan with an exposed midriff!

-The picture above shows just how much of a wall cannot be insulated when stick framing; in most cases the framing displaces over 20% of the insulation.
+The picture above shows just how much of a wall cannot be insulated when stick framing; in most cases, the framing displaces over 20% of the insulation.
 This is making Swiss cheese out of our insulation “coat”!
-Thus, the actual thermal performance of a stick framed wall is pretty dismal when compared to the rating on the insulation.
+Thus, the actual thermal performance of a stick-framed wall is pretty dismal when compared to the rating of the insulation.
 This may be small potatoes in Honolulu, but in Grand Rapids we need to pay attention to such matters.
 Shocking, I know, misleading product data!

 Taken together, these three factors contribute to a standard r-23 ICF wall outperforming any other r-23 wall.
 And that is without mentioning the airtight performance of an ICF wall.
 Click here to learn why air-sealing matters, perhaps even MORE than r-value!